popolo-project/popolo-spec/data/survey.md

 # Internet Engineering Task Force <span class="label">Person</span> <span class="label">Organization</span> <span class="label">Address</span>

 [IETF](http://www.ietf.org/) is a volunteer-run Internet standards organization.
 It cooperates closely with the W3C, ISO and IEC standards bodies.
-Its [vCard 4.0](http://tools.ietf.org/html/rfc6350) standard is of interest.
+Its [RFC 6350](http://tools.ietf.org/html/rfc6350) (vCard 4.0), [RFC 4519](https://tools.ietf.org/html/rfc4519) and [RFC 4524](http://tools.ietf.org/html/rfc4524) (LDAP) are of interest.
 IANA maintains a [registry of vCard elements](http://www.iana.org/assignments/vcard-elements/vcard-elements.xml).
 An [RDF encoding](http://www.w3.org/Submission/vcard-rdf/) of [vCard 3.0](http://tools.ietf.org/html/rfc2426) exists.
-A vCard 4.0 RDF encoding is [in progress](http://www.w3.org/wiki/RepresentingVCardinRDFOWL).
+An RDF encoding of vCard 4.0 is [in progress](http://www.w3.org/wiki/RepresentingVCardinRDFOWL).

 ## Review

+* RFC 4519 and RFC 4524 have no properties for alternate person names, genders, dates of birth, dates of death or external links.
-* [RFC 6474](http://tools.ietf.org/html/rfc6474) adds `vcard:birthPlace`, `vcard:deathPlace` and `vcard:deathDate`.
+* [RFC 2798](http://tools.ietf.org/html/rfc2798) adds `ldap:jpegPhoto` and [RFC 6474](http://tools.ietf.org/html/rfc6474) adds `vcard:birthPlace`, `vcard:deathPlace` and `vcard:deathDate`.
 * `vcard:Organization` has no properties for identifiers, classifications or parent organizations.
+* RFC 4519 and RFC 4524 have no properties for alternate organization names, founding dates or dissolution dates.
 * It has no property to link a `vcard:Person` to a `vcard:Organization`.
+* LDAP disambiguates between different types of addresses and telephone numbers by adding new properties.

 ## Links

-* vCard does not explicitly link to other standards, besides other RFCs.
+* RFC 4519 and RFC 6350 do not explicitly link to other standards, besides other RFCs.

 ***